What Happened to the Emergent Church?

 Ten to fifteen years ago, it seemed that every time I turned around I heard something about the emergent church.
 I wrote about this in my dissertation, with one long chapter devoted to the topic.
 My thoughts on the emergent church were greatly influenced by Phyllis Tickle’s mind-blowing book The Great Emergence: How Christianity Is Changing and Why.

 What is the emergent church?
-The emergent church is an effort to reclaim church practices from a biblical perspective to reform them to be relevant in a postmodern culture.
+It’s an effort to reclaim church practices from a biblical perspective to reform them to be relevant in a postmodern culture.
 The emergence movement seeks to reimagine church in fresh, new ways to connect with a disenfranchised society that is open to spirituality, albeit apart from the traditional church.

-At the time I speculated it was easier to find a book on the emergent church then to actually find an emergent church.
+At the time I speculated it was easier to find a book on the emergent church then to actually find an one in real life.
 Though I don’t think this was true, it certainly seemed that way.
 After all, the very nature of the emergent church shunned structure, organization, and hierarchical leadership.
 These traits made emergent churches hard to find.

 When I write about the church in this blog, it’s usually from the perspective of emergence.
 I want to see our present-day church practices emerge from what they are to produce something more meaningful that abounds with relevance for today’s spiritual seekers.